Bears vs. Gauchos: First Round Betting Trends, Record ATS, Home/Road Splits

 |132.7

-- Baylor is 6-4 against the spread and 6-4 overall in its past 10 games.
+- Baylor has a 6-4 record against the spread while finishing 6-4 overall in its last 10 games.

-- The Bears have gone over the total in six of their past 10 games.

-- UCSB is 5-5 against the spread and 7-3 overall in its last 10 games.

-- In their past 10 games, the Gauchos have hit the over seven times.
+- In their past 10 games, the Bears have hit the over six times.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.